maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 One thing you might have noticed on the diagram is a different IP addressing scheme for each VLAN.
 While you might be familiar with the 4 numbers separated by dots, the slash followed by another number might not seem familiar.

 This is what's known as the <abbr>CIDR</abbr> (Classless Inter-Domain Routing) notation.
-It's a shorthand way of writing an IP address range, where instead of using _first address-last address_, you denote the first IP address in a given range and then the number of 1 bits from the left to the right that represent the subnet mask.
-The 1-bits in that mask mark the bits that stay the same across all addresses in a specified range written in binary.
+It's a shorthand way of writing an IP address range, where instead of using _first address-last address_, you denote the first IP address in a given range and then the number of 1 bits from the left to the right that stay the same across all addresses in a specified range written in binary.

 Let's take my homelab VLAN's range for example: `10.0.10.1/24`.
-The first address in the range is `10.0.10.1`, and the first 24 bits in the address stay the same.
-Since each one of four numbers cannot be greater than 255, it means that each part fits perfectly in 8 bits.
+The first address in the range is `10.0.10.1`.
+IPv4 addresses are 32-bit integers, so each one of the 4 parts takes up 8 bits.
+In my example, the first 24 bits in the address, and thus the first 3 parts stay the same.

-Therefore, we can deduct that 24 divided by 8, so exactly first 3 numbers in each address in decimal stay the same.
 Only the rightmost number changes with each address, so the last IP address in this range is `10.0.10.255`.

 ## Docker containers